John Edwards 2008 presidential campaign: Results

-On January 3, 2008, the 2008 Iowa Caucuses were held across locations across the state of Iowa.
+On January 3, 2008, the 2008 Iowa caucus was held across the state of Iowa.
 Unlike primaries, voting during the Iowa caucuses was held across the state where participants gathered into groups to select their choice for the Democratic nominee.
 If a candidate failed to garner over 15% of the support at a particular site, all supporters at that site would be given the option to leave or join a different candidate.

 As votes were being tallied on caucus night, Edwards was in a tight battle for second place with Clinton, after major news agencies had projected that Obama had carried the caucuses.
-With 100% of the votes counted, Edwards was confirmed to have finished in second place during the Iowa Caucuses with 744 state delegates, approximately 30% of the state delegation narrowly edging out Hillary Clinton's 737 State delegates, approximately 29% of the state delegation Both lost to Barack Obama's 940 delegates, 38% of the state delegation.
+With 100% of the votes counted, Edwards was confirmed to have finished in second place during the Iowa caucuses with 744 state delegates, approximately 30% of the state delegation narrowly edging out Hillary Clinton's 737 State delegates, approximately 29% of the state delegation Both lost to Barack Obama's 940 delegates, 38% of the state delegation.

-Following the Iowa caucuses, Edwards vowed to stay in the race until the Democratic Convention in Denver despite having less support among New Hampshire voters in the 2008 New Hampshire Primary.
-A poll released after the Iowa Caucuses showed that 20% of those polled showed their support for Edwards, compared to 33% for both Hillary Clinton and Barack Obama However, with 100% of the vote counted, Edwards finished in a distant third with 17% of the vote, compared to second-place finisher Barack Obama who received 37% support, and even further behind Clinton, who won the state and received 39% of the vote.
+Following the Iowa caucus, Edwards vowed to stay in the race until the Democratic Convention in Denver despite having less support among New Hampshire voters in the New Hampshire primary.
+A poll released after the Iowa caucus showed that 20% of those polled showed their support for Edwards, compared to 33% for both Hillary Clinton and Barack Obama However, Edwards finished in a distant third with 17% of the vote, compared to second-place finisher Barack Obama who received 37% support, and even further behind Clinton, who won the state and received 39% of the vote.

-Edwards was hit by further losses, including a distant third showing during the Nevada Caucuses in which he finished with 4% of the vote.
+Edwards was hit by further losses, including a distant third showing during the Nevada caucus, receiving 4% of the vote.
 This prompted Edwards to say "I got my butt kicked" during an interview with Wolf Blitzer on Late Edition.

 Finally, the Edwards campaign staked much of their campaign on South Carolina, a state in which the Senator won in 2004 with 45% of the vote, and the state in which he had been born.
-After a praised debate performance during the Democratic debate in Myrtle Beach shortly before the South Carolina Primary, Edwards began to see a last minute surge shortly before the contest.
-During the conclusion of a last minute surge the week before the primary, most polls indicated Clinton and Edwards in a close match for second place in South Carolina In the end, Clinton came in second with 27% of the vote while Edwards came in third with 18% of the vote.
+After a praised debate performance during the Democratic debate in Myrtle Beach shortly before the South Carolina primary, Edwards began to see a last minute surge shortly before the contest.
+During the conclusion of a last minute surge the week before the primary, most polls indicated Clinton and Edwards in a close match for second place in South Carolina.
+In the end, Clinton came in second with 27% of the vote, while Edwards came in third with 18% of the vote.

 After a non-binding contest in Florida, Edwards left the race, but garnered meaningful shares of the vote in some Super Tuesday contests, including with 10% of the vote in Oklahoma and 4% in Tennessee.